iMagicKey/web-server/README.md

 ## Conclusion

 `imagic-web-server` is a powerful utility for building flexible web servers with rich routing capabilities, middleware support, and static file handling.
-Ideal for small services, mock APIs, and embedded servers.
+Ideal for small services, mock APIs, embedded servers, and custom Next.js setups.

 > Fast to write.
 Easy to extend.
 Fully customizable.